 Requesting a Reasonable Accommodation

-For example, employers may not refuse to interview a qualified individual who can perform the essential functions of the job because they make an accommodation request, such as a change of venue or the aid of an interpreter.
-They also may not use a qualified applicant’s disability as a reason not to hire them for a vacant position.
+Employers may not refuse to interview a qualified individual who can perform the job’s essential functions because they make an accommodation request.
+Employers also may not use a qualified applicant’s disability as a reason not to hire them for a vacant position.
+If you need legal advice concerning how remote work impacts your reasonable accommodations, speak with an experienced employment lawyer in your area.

 “If a person has a disability or some kind of impairment, they need to specifically tell the employer and request an accommodation,” says Ashley E. Tremain, an employment litigator with Tremain Artaza in Dallas, who has handled several reasonable accommodation cases on behalf of employees.

-Tremain adds that it’s best to start the process in writing—such as an email—in case you need to prove it later.
+Tremain adds that it’s best to start the process in writing — such as an email — in case you need to prove it later.
+An employee does not need to provide medical documentation or make the request in writing, but it is a good idea.
+An employer may request reasonable documentation or medical information showing the individual has a disability.
 “Then it’s best to follow up, in person, and have a conversation so it’s not perceived as hostile.”
-After that request is made, the legal burden shifts.
+After the employee requests the accommodation, the legal burden shifts.
 The employer has a legal obligation to begin an interactive process.

 What Counts as a Reasonable Accommodation?

 Not all requested accommodations are reasonable or involve an essential function of the job.
-Sometimes, an employee request simply asks too much of the employer, and the request may be denied.
-Under the Americans with Disabilities Act, accommodations must only be made for employees if they are deemed to be reasonable.
-When the cost of the accommodation is too expensive for a company to realistically make or if it poses an undue hardship or hazard to other company employees, it is not a reasonable accommodation.
+Sometimes, an employee request simply asks too much of the employer, and the employer denies the request.
+Under the ADA, accommodations must only be made for employees if they are deemed to be reasonable.
+When the cost of the accommodation is too expensive for a company to make realistically or if it poses an undue hardship or hazard to other company employees, it is not a reasonable accommodation.

 “Unfortunately the law doesn’t give a bright line as to what’s reasonable or not, but generally, an employee needs to prepare to be flexible.
 It’s best to go to your employer with a couple of ideas and say, ‘I’m having this problem, and I can still do my job if you did A, B, or even C,’” Tremain says.
 “If they unilaterally reject all the ideas or don’t make suggestions of their own, that’s a big red flag.”